christwinn/woocommerce-api-client-java/README.md

 The only requirement is to preserve the original author attribution in the source code and documentation.

-## 🚀 Quick Start
+## 🚀 Quick Start Guide

 ### 1️⃣ Installation

-Clone this repository and build the library using Maven:
+Clone and build the library from source:

 ```sh
 git clone https://github.com/wtx-labs/woocommerce-api-client-java.git